liet-git/bbc-bias/README.md

 # Overview

 In the following repository, we aim to analyse the anti-Palestinian bias in the reporting of the BBC, through providing transparent and reproducible methods for both obtaining BBC posts (articles and livefeeds) as well as a process for analysising the casualty mentions within the text.
-We have applied this technique to data since October 7, 2023, to investigate and show the disparity in the Palestinian and Israeli mentions of death.
+We have applied this technique to data since October 7, 2023 (a combined total of more than 600 articles, and 4000 posts in livefeeds), to investigate and show the disparity in the Palestinian and Israeli mentions of death.

 This analysis has been produced by Dana Najjar and Jan Lietava, with the original application (and the NLP/annotation code, credited within) [by Holly Jackson on NYT data](https://github.com/hollyjackson/casualty_mentions_nyt).